Go4R6 (PC) North America Cup #8

 1.4.1.
 Player drops

 If a player drops from the server during a match, the round will continue uninterrupted until the end (Round starts with the first second of the preparation phase).
-After completion of the round, the player who disconnected will be allowed to re-join the server.
+After completion of the round, the player who disconnected will be allowed to re-join the server or a re-host can be requested.
 The match is considered “live” when the first round has started.
-At least 4 players need to remain and the match need to be played until the match end and a winner is decided.
+At least the half of all players need to remain and the match need to be played until the match end and a winner is decided.
 If this isn’t possible due to connection issues, it will be considered as a forfeit in favour for the team who is able to have all players on the server.

 If a Team leaves the server without informing the opponent, the team risks forfeiting the match.
 Each user is responsible for his/her own Hardware.